certuna/Applescripts-for-Music/README.md

 5. Put this script in `/Library/Music/Scripts` (all users) or `/User/johndoe/Library/Music/Scripts` (one user).
 If the folder doesn't exist, create it.
 6. When you open Music, there's a scripts dropdown menu in the top menu bar between `Window` and `Help`

-# Script 1: DiscogsYearGenres
+# What it does:
 1. You select one or more tracks, you run the script `Discogs Year and Genres`
-2. Choose to write Year, Genre(s) or both
+2. You choose to write Year, Genre(s) or both
 3. One genre: the script will the prompt you *for each track* which genre to write to the Genre field
   Multiple: the script will write all genres and styles in the Genre field, separated by semicolons
 4. Optionally writes the `"Artist - Release` of the Discogs item to the Comments field, so you can check afterwards which master release this year came from.